403 Student Attendance

 (4) Students with unexcused absences shall be subject to discipline in the following manner:

-(a) After the third cumulated unexcused absence in a semester, a student’s parent or guardian will be notified by mail that his or her child is nearing a total of three un-excused absences.
+(a) After the third cumulated unexcused absence, a student’s parent or guardian will be notified by mail that his or her child is nearing a total of three unexcused absences.

 (b) After such notification, the student or his or her parent or guardian may, within a reasonable time, request a conference with school officials regarding the student’s absences and the prescribed discipline.
 The notification will state that the school strongly urges the student’s parent or guardian to request such a conference.

-(c) After three cumulated unexcused absences in a semester, the administration may impose the loss of academic credit in the class or classes from which the student has been absent.
-However, prior to loss of credit, an administrative conference may be held between the principal, student and parent.
+(c) After three cumulated unexcused absences in a year, the administration may impose the loss of academic credit in the class or classes from which the student has been absent.
+However, prior to loss of credit, an administrative conference must be held among the principal, student, and parent.

 a.
 Students tardy at the start of school must report to the school office for an admission slip.